mrj0nesmtl/sheltr-v2/public/docs/core/overview.md

-# SHELTR Platform Overview
+## SHELTR Platform Overview
 *Version: 0.6.6 - January 24, 2024*
 *Status: STABLE* 🟢

-## 📝 Abstract
+#### 📝 Abstract
 SHELTR is a revolutionary charitable giving platform that bridges the gap between donors and those experiencing homelessness through cutting-edge technology.
 By leveraging QR-code enabled direct donations, blockchain verification, and AI-driven insights, SHELTR creates a transparent, efficient, and impactful giving ecosystem.

-The platform enables immediate assistance while building sustainable support systems through a unique 80/15/5 fund distribution model: 80% to direct support, 15% to a sustainable housing fund, and 5% to operational costs.
+SHELTR will enable immediate assistance while building sustainable support systems through a unique SmartFund™️ distribution model: 80% to direct support, 15% to a sustainable housing fund, and 5% to operational costs.

 Our mission is to "hack homelessness" by combining technological innovation with compassionate action, creating measurable impact through verifiable transactions, and fostering a community of engaged donors and supported individuals.

-## 🎯 Current Development Status
+#### 🎯 Current Development Status
 Following successful implementation of role-based dashboard access and deployment workflow optimization, development focus has shifted to:
 - Analytics integration
 - Mobile responsiveness optimization